hallencj/shopping-center/README.md

 # Unit Test with Cypress

 1. Run "npx cypress open" in your terminal
+2. Click "Component Testing"
-2. Click "Start Component Testing in *(your preferred browser)*"
+3. Click "Start Component Testing in *(your preferred browser)*"
-3. Choose a specs to run
+4. Choose a specs to run

 # Important Notes